absolutelycold/Axgle/README.md

 Not Finished Yet:

-✖ Open a collection (After search)

-✖ Safe Mode (Blur all the pictures)
+✖ Safe Mode (Blur all the pictures), ASAP

-✖ Collect favorite videos in the local database (Last do that)
+✖ Collect favorite videos in the local database (ASAP)

-✖ Jump to the video embedded url to watch the video (In a hurry)

 ✖ <del>Watch/Download videos (If someone provide me java library for capturing the m3u8 video from video page)</del> **I know this option may break the rules of the Avgle, so if someone provide me such a library, I will not publish it.
 However, I will do it in another branch.**